MSenden/LCM-WTA/README.md

-# Laminar Column Model - Layered Structure of Cortex Explains Reversal Dynamics in Bistable Perception
+# Laminar Column Model for Bistable Perception
 Dynamic mean field implementation of the *Laminar Column Model* for bistable perception.
 A jupyter notebook is provided to simulate single trails with layer specific external stimulation.

 # Prerequisites